 If You remain outside of the 50 United States of America, the District of Columbia or Canada, premiums will become due beginning six months after benefits cease.

 This limitation highlights several details you should look for if your disability policy contains a foreign residency limitation, including the length of time you can spend in another country before your insurance company will suspend your disability benefits, whether you can resume receiving disability benefits if you return to the country, and when you will have to resume paying premiums if your insurance company suspends your disability benefits.
 Another important consideration is the effect a foreign residency limitation will have on your policy’s waiver of premium provision.
 Under the policy above, premiums will continue to be waived for six months after benefits are suspended.
 However, your disability insurance policy may have a different requirement regarding payment of premiums, so it’s important to read your policy carefully.

 Here is an example of another foreign residency limitation from a different Guardian policy:

-Previous posts in this series discussed why residents should secure disability coverage sooner rather than later and examined some important terms and provisions to look for in choosing a policy.
-In this final post, we’ll be discussing some provisions that allow you to increase your monthly benefits.
+Previous posts in this series discussed why residents should secure disability coverage sooner rather than later and examined some important terms and provisions to look for in choosing a disability insurance policy.
+In this final post, we’ll be discussing some provisions that allow you to increase your monthly disability benefits.